 In the last week of my 6-week intensive online course about the Autoimmune Protocol, the AIP Lecture Series, I address many issues related to lifelong health and wellness.
 Within this week, I cover refinement and personalization of the AIP, troubleshooting, avoiding environmental toxins, working with a functional medicine specialist, reintroductions, advanced gut healing strategies, transition and balance, mindset and priorities for lifelong health.
 I launch into this last week of the course with a lecture titled “AIP Do’s and Don’ts“, which has become a major discussion point for students every session.
 Through the self-reflection encouraged as part of this lecture’s Self Discovery Exercise (each of the 42 lectures in the course includes a Self Discovery Exercise, the optional homework for each lecture that amounts to collection of valuable activities and reflections that help reinforce application of the concepts I teach in each lesson), most students realize that they have a particular challenge to fully implementing the AIP (mine is failing to adequately address the stress piece of the equation).
-Through my guided discussion in the private Facebook Group for the course, students share ideas on how to overcome these challenges with each other.
+Through my guided discussion in the private Facebook Group for the course, students share ideas on how to overcome these challenges with each other, and I am able to lend personalized guidance and support (as I do throughout the six weeks of each session).

-As I enter my third year of teaching this online course, I realize that sharing my AIP do’s and don’ts is important to communicate the holistic and comprehensive nature of the Autoimmune Protocol, in addition to helping those of you who have opted to learn about the AIP via other means experience some of the same self-reflection as my students.
-The AIP Lecture Series is without a doubt my most effective and comprehensive resource for learning about the Autoimmune Protocol, thanks to my careful layering of information with a multimedia approach plus the interactive nature of this online course.
+As I enter my fifth (!) year of teaching this online course, I am resharing my updated AIP do’s and don’ts to communicate the holistic and comprehensive nature of the Autoimmune Protocol, in addition to helping those of you who have opted to learn about the AIP via other means experience some of the same beneficial self-reflection as my students.
+The AIP Lecture Series is without a doubt my most effective and comprehensive resource for learning about the Autoimmune Protocol, thanks to my careful layering of information with a multimedia approach plus the highly interactive nature of this online course (I answer every single question and follow-up posed during the session, plus engage with every common on every discussion post—in fact, students are consistently amazed by my thoughtful responses and high level of interaction).
 However, my virtual classroom is far from the only way to learn the ins and outs of the AIP!
 You can also do so through self-education (reading my books [especially The Paleo Approach and The Autoimmune Protocol] and/or the vast collection of freely available and up-to-date articles on the AIP on my site, for example), 1-on-1 coaching (like working with an AIP Certified Coach), or group coaching (like SAD to AIP in Six).

 No matter how you’ve chosen to learn about the AIP and the why’s behind each facet of this protocol, as you read through the AIP do’s and don’t’s below, I encourage you to reflect.
 What are the easiest aspects of the Autoimmune Protocol for you to implement?
 What aspects of the Autoimmune Protocol enrich your life and bring you joy (independent of how healthy they are for you)?
 What are your biggest hurdles to fully implementing and/or sticking with the Autoimmune Protocol?
 What can you do to overcome these challenges?
 Thinking about possible upcoming challenges and identifying practical solutions is also a great way to insulate (at least as much as possible) against surprises that might otherwise derail your efforts.
 And appreciating the positive aspects of implementing the AIP is an great way to overcome mindset challenges.